 Values/Philosophy: Kelly believes that all students deserve access to a world-class education, no matter where they live or what school they attend.
 He also believes that all students benefit from exposure to more rigorous and challenging course work, regardless of their academic "track."
 He has promoted the growth of Advanced Placement enrollment at his school, and has used technology integration and mastery learning principles to make a rigorous curriculum more accessible for students with limited or no prior experience with advanced course work.
-As a government teacher, Kelly is passionate about civic education and seeks to create opportunities for his students to interact with government officials in order to promote life-long active citizenship.
+As a government teacher, Kelly is passionate about civic education and seeks to create opportunities for his students to interact with the policy making process and government officials in order to promote life-long active citizenship.
 Kelly is also interested in recruiting and retaining top-level talent to the teaching profession and has worked with local and state officials to find ways to realize this goal.

 Leadership Experience: As a Lead Teacher at Blythewood High School, Kelly conducts bi-weekly professional development and promotes professional growth for a group of 30 teachers from multiple curriculum areas.
 He also serves as academic advisor and support system for a group of over 400 students from all grade levels.
 Kelly monitors student academic progress, develops academic interventions as needed, and advises students on course selection and post-secondary plans.
 He served as the Chair of the Richland Two Teacher Forum in 2014-2015, and in this role he helped revitalize the Forum's work to promote the teaching profession in the area and state.
 During Kelly's time as Chair, the Forum improved efforts to build relationships between teachers and policy makers, increased teacher understanding of the impact on the classroom caused by changes in education policy, and promoted the future of the teaching profession by establishing a scholarship for students pursuing a career in education.
 He has also served on District-level teams working on tasks such as standards implementation and teacher evaluation systems.

-Affiliations: Richland School District Two, College Board, Palmetto State Teachers Association, National Board, Center for Educator Recruitment, Retention and Advancement, University of South Carolina
+Affiliations: Richland School District Two, College Board, Palmetto State Teachers Association, ASCD, National Board, Center for Educator Recruitment, Retention and Advancement, University of South Carolina